MelbourneDeveloper/RestClient.Net/README.md

 ## 5.0.x [Alpha Release](https://www.nuget.org/packages/RestClient.NET/5.0.0-alpha)

 This page represents documentation for the alpha release.
 Please include pre-release when adding the NuGet packages.
-See the main branch for 4.x
+See the main branch for 4.x.
+There will be some breaking changes until the actual release.

 ### [Follow Me on Twitter for Updates](https://twitter.com/intent/follow?screen_name=cfdevelop&tw_p=followbutton) ##